The first World Ice Swimming ChampionshipsMay 12, 2015

 In 2014, International Ice Swimming Association (IISA) introduced the 1km ice swimming event.

-This event allows for swimmers to compete in icy waters of 5C or less and the IISA aims to keep world records to support its vision to include ice swimming as a category in the Winter Olympic Games.
+This event allows for swimmers to compete in icy waters of 5C or less.
+And the IISA aims to keep world records to support its vision to include ice swimming as a category in the Winter Olympic Games.

 Later in 2014, the IISA announced the first World Ice Swimming Championships to be hosted by the city of Murmansk, inside the Arctic circle in the far North West of Russia in March 2015.
 The event was timed to coincide with the 10th Russian Winter Swimming Championships which were also due to be hosted at the same venue.

-Cold water training involved regular swims in local rivers (the Itchen, Hamble and Avon) and the sea and I took the opportunity to visit North Wales for a week of swimming in icy lakes high in Snowdonia along with my British teammate Kate Steels-Fryatt who swims for Eastleigh Swim Club.
+Cold water training involved regular swims in local rivers (the Itchen, Hamble and Avon) and the sea.
+I took the opportunity to visit North Wales for a week of swimming in icy lakes high in Snowdonia along with my British teammate Kate Steels-Fryatt who swims for Eastleigh Swim Club.

 The following morning a group of us were taken to Semyonovskoye Lake, the venue for the competition, to test the water.
 It was breathtakingly cold!

 On the morning of the competition all swimmers were required to undergo a full medical examination including an ECG.
 Everyone was allocated to a specific ‘heat’ based on a rough estimate of anticipated speed.

 There was a light breeze and some cloud cover and overnight snow had left the venue sparkling and white.
 The pool had a covering of ice which was quickly cleared and the first heat made ready to swim.

-My mouth was dry with fear as we were led out onto the poolside to take up position at the end of our allocated lanes.
+My mouth was dry with fear as we were led out onto the poolside to take up position.

-Around 10 minutes before the start of my race, I, along with the others in my heat, were escorted down to the lake and to a changing tent erected on the ice.
+Around 10 minutes before the start of my race, I, along with the others in my heat, was escorted down to the lake and to a changing tent erected on the ice.

 My mouth was dry with fear as we were led out onto the poolside to take up position at the end of our allocated lanes.
 Swimmers were announced to the spectators and the starter blew a whistle to indicate that we should disrobe.

-I could see that the two South Africans on either side of me had gone off very fast and were several yards in front of me.
-I tried to find a good rhythm and my pace settled down, but I still had no confidence that I could complete the distance, let alone win the race.
+I could see that the South Africans on either side of me had gone off very fast and were already several yards in front of me.
+I tried to find a good rhythm and my pace settled down.
+But I still had no confidence that I could complete the distance, let alone win the race.

 Despite my earplugs I could hear shouts of encouragement which seemed to get louder with each length.
-The tally boards at the end of the pool came down steadily and with ten lengths to go I felt, for the first time, that I might finish.
+The tally boards at the end of the pool came down steadily and, with ten lengths to go, I felt for the first time that I might finish.
 A finish would give me an English record as none had yet been established!
 If I could better 15:20.00, I could take the British record.

-The cheering from the poolside rose in volume and I saw that I was closing the gap on the lead swimmer.
+The cheering from the poolside rose in volume and I saw I was closing the gap on the lead swimmer.
 That realisation gave me a boost and I kicked harder, willing myself to go faster.
 With four lengths to go I was on his toes and a well-executed turn brought me up beside him.
 We were neck and neck going into the last 50 meters and I started to pull away as we tore down the penultimate length.